CumulusNetworks/docs/content/cumulus-linux-51/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree.md

 {{< /tab >}}
 {{< /tabs >}}

-The only way to recover a port that is in the disabled state is to manually bring up the port with the `sudo ifup <interface>` command.
-See {{<link title="Interface Configuration and Management">}} for more information about `ifupdown`.
+If a port receives a BPDU, it goes into a `protodown` state, which results in a local OPER DOWN (carrier down) on the interface.
+Cumulus Linux sets the protodown reason as `bpduguard`.

+To recover from the `protodown` state, remove the protodown reason and protodown from the interface with the `ip link set dev <interface> protodown_reason bpduguard off` command.

 {{%notice note%}}
 Bringing up the disabled port does not correct the problem if the configuration on the connected end station does not resolve.